Introduction

 • The initial transaction hasn’t been disputed.

-Note - Refunds on bank wire not supported
+Note - Refunds on bank wire pay-ins

 Partial pay-in refunds